-Yes.
-Citizenship by Investment Programmes result in a successful applicant gaining citizenship of a country.
+CBI programmes allow a successful applicant to acquire citizenship of a country by making a substantial investment in the country.
 This generally does not require an applicant to spend any time in that country.

-Residence by Investment Programmes, however, result in successful applicant gaining residence of a country.
+RBI programmes, however, only allow a successful applicant to acquire residence in a country.
 That is the right to live and work in a country.
 Residency can easily be taken away if a person fails to fulfil certain conditions.
-Often there are minimal physical presence requirements attached to a person’s ability to retain their residence rights.
-It is worth nothing that a person obtaining citizenship of a country does not necessarily mean they have obtained residence of a country because residence requires physical presence in a country.
-The most popular Residency by Investment Programmes are those of Singapore, Portugal and Greece and are commonly referred to as Golden Visa programmes.
+Often there are physical presence requirements attached to a person’s ability to retain their residence rights.